Faruq-Hameed/chat_server/README.md

 UUIDs as IDs instead of auto-increment integers.
 In fact, for a chat app where you’ll be sharing room IDs or message IDs with clients, UUIDs are safer and easier (avoids predictable sequential IDs).

+For room, only the person that created it can create an invite token and also fectch the invite token.
+It can be extended to allow admin but I didnt consider that during this implemnteaion.
+Also once arow is created, the creator authomatically join the room.